 Editor’s Note: This story was updated on Feb.
 24 to include updated data from UNL’s COVID-19 Dashboard.

-The UNL COVID-19 Dashboard collects the data, which reflects all COVID-19 test results conducted on and off campus, including both nasal and saliva testing.
+The UNL COVID-19 Dashboard collects the testing data, which reflects all COVID-19 test results conducted on and off campus, including both nasal- and saliva-based testing.